ecmnet/MAVGCL/README.md

 Any feedback, comments and contributions are very welcome.

-**Development Status:** Last updated 26/07/2016
+**Development Status:** Last updated 28/07/2016

-- DataConverters to be defined source specific ([example file](https://github.com/ecmnet/MAVGCL/blob/master/MAVGCL/ExampleKeyfigureMetaData.xml))
-- Chart scrolling enhanced
-- reduced memory usage
+- Pause scrolling during recording (scrolling, zooming allowed) by double-clicking on graph - resume with another double-click.

 **Features:**